zota/php-sdk/README.md

 ## Usage

 ### Main configuration
 After all the files are loaded configuration is needed.
-This can be done with the static methods provided in Zotapay class.
+This can be done with the static methods provided in Zota class.
 Configuration includes:
 - Credentials
 - API url - test or production environment
 - Endpoint